Aaatresh/LiverNet/README.md

 jupyter notebook
 ```

+### Model weights
+The fold-wise trained model weights are available in the 'weights' folder for both KMC and TCGA datasets.

 ## Dataset
 To request access to the datasets used in our work, please contact Prof. Shyam Lal ([shyam.mtec@gmail.com](mailto:shyam.mtec@gmail.com)).